María Isabel Finds Her Strength in Soft Bilingual R&B

 Advertisement

 You can’t miss Isabel’s New York Dominican roots in her music.
 She merges her sound, influenced by Sade, Selena Quintanilla, Alicia Keys, Lauryn Hill, and Amy Winehouse, with the soundscapes of her neighborhood — language specifically.
 She seamlessly switches up from English to Spanish in her music.
-“No soy para ti. / You’re not good for me,” she softly sings in her fan favorite “No Soy Para Ti.”
+“No soy para ti. / You’re no good for me,” she softly sings in her fan favorite “No Soy Para Ti.”
 It’s imperative that her Spanglish is genuine; many of her family members don’t speak English and are only able to sing along to her songs during the Spanish-language parts.
 “Some things just sound better in one [language] than the other, and some things are really hard to translate.
 I think there’s that aspect and accessibility, too.
 It’s the way I grew up in New York; it just makes it more inclusive,” says Isabel, who calls herself the Latina Carrie Bradshaw because her kitchen, with more clothes than food, resembles that of the fictional New York writer.

 Her bilingual lyrics also bring the universal themes she tackles in her music to a larger audience.
 Her sophomore EP i hope you’re very unhappy without me is loosely based on a past breakup, but it’s really a testament to her strength and storytelling.
 The project shows the evolution and fall of a relationship.
 “All the songs are really honest and vulnerable and not exactly the feelings you want to share when you’re going through a breakup.
 I liked the idea of the title being like ‘I don’t need you,’ but the songs demonstrating the opposite.
 I wanted to demonstrate every feeling, like the whole spectrum of losing a person.”